GuillaumeFalourd/aws-clis-action/README.md

 # AWS CLI action

-Github Action using AWS CLI v1 or v2 to run any of the AWS CLI commands on your workflows.
+Github Action to use any version of AWS CLI to run any AWS CLI commands on your workflows.

-## How to use it?
+## How to use this action?

-This action uses the base image from AWS and simply providing a dockerised interface to the tool, performing activities within the repositories as if it was using the tool locally.

 Demonstration of how to execute the following command inside your workflow: